So, You Think You Love Horses? Some Reflections on the Nature of Horses and Man

 Eohippus

 We have a fairly good fossil record of the progenitors of modern horses.
 That is not surprising since in nature herbivores far outnumber carnivores, much in the same way that taxpayers outnumber members of Congress.
 Therefore, one is much more likely to find a fossil of an herbivore than a carnivore.
-In fact, the fossil record of horse is so good in terms of the existence of intermediate forms that it is often used to illustrate the entire notion of the process of evolution.
+In fact, the fossil record of the horse is so good in terms of the existence of intermediate forms that it is often used to illustrate the entire notion of the process of evolution.
+I might mention that the horse is not alone in that regard.
+The intermediate forms of whales from a hippopotamus-like swamp dweller to a streamline ocean creature is even better documented.
 The evolutionary trends leading from the early horse-like forms to modern horses were principally the evolution of the single toe hoof, dentition adapted to grass eating and adaptations of the lower limb that produced one of nature's most gracefully running animals.
+There is also the matter of a horse's teeth.
+Phytolith (fine sand-like granules) containing grass is tough to eat and comes with an amount of fine girt, picked up off of the ground.
+The teeth of the early versions of browsing horses could not handle it and to have grazing animals evolution needed to find engineering solutions.
+The solution was to extend the crowns of the teeth so that they were very long (called hypsodonty) and the fortify the crowns by folding the enamel over and over like the steel in a samurai sword.

-Another species with only subtle skeletal differences from Hyracotherium was Eohippus, which is now considered the first ancestor of modern horses.
+Another species with only subtle skeletal differences from Hyracotherium was Eohippus, the two now are considered the same species.
+Remains of Hyracotherium were described first in the U.S., while Eohippus was later described in Britain.
+Once more remains were discovered and paleontologist compared notes, it was realized they were the same species.
 As time past new horse species developed, one of which was Mesohippus.
 They lived during the the late Eocene to the mid-Oligocene Epochs (40 to 30 million years ago).
 Mesohippus walked on three toes and had not yet acquired a hoof.
 It was also a browser, but its teeth more resembled modern horses and its face was more elongated.
+The elongation of the face is believed to have been an adaption for ground feeding, as it allowed the eyes to be higher in the air and see predators better.

 Fossil Skull